CorderoCruz/CorderoCruz/README.md

 <!--
 **CorderoCruz/CorderoCruz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on developing my skills as a web developer at UCR Coding Bootcamp.
+🔭 I’m currently working on developing my skills as a web developer at UCR Coding Bootcamp.
-- 🌱 I’m currently learning how to use MongoDB and mongoose for databases.
+🌱 I’m currently learning how to use MongoDB and mongoose for databases.